Season 1, episode 3: “Kill Me Now”

 LORELAI: Okay, Bob Barker.

-— Bob Barker (born 1923) hosted the CBS game show The Price is Right from 1972 through his retirement in 2007.
+- Bob Barker (born Robert Barker, 1923-2023) hosted the CBS game show The Price Is Right from 1972 through his retirement in 2007.
 On the show, contestants compete to win cash and prizes by accurately guessing the prices of merchandise.
-It is the longest-running nationally broadcast game show in the United States.
+It is the longest-running game show in the United States.

-— Barker’s famous catchphrase, said when selecting contestants from the studio audience, is, “Come on down!”
-An animal rights supporter, he is also known for closing episodes by urging viewers to spay and neuter their pets.
+- Barker’s famous catchphrase, which he says when selecting contestants from the studio audience, is, “Come on down!”
+An animal-rights supporter, he is also known for closing episodes by urging viewers to spay and neuter their pets.

 LORELAI: I’d rather get my face surgically altered to look like that lunatic rich lady with the lion head than go to the club with you.

-— Jocelyn Wildenstein (born Jocelyn Périsset, 1940) is a Swiss-American socialite known for her extensive facial surgeries and bizarre catlike appearance.
-Media outlets have dubbed her “Catwoman,” “The Lion Queen,” and “The Bride of Wildenstein.”
-She denies the extent of her facial procedures, however, claiming that the plastic surgery narrative was exaggerated by her ex-husband; she insists that her cheekbones and eye shape are imparted mostly naturally by her Swiss heritage (Paper Magazine).
+- Jocelyn Wildenstein (born Jocelyne Périsset, 1945/1946) is a Swiss socialite known for her strange catlike appearance, for which media outlets have dubbed her “Catwoman,” “The Lion Queen,” and “The Bride of Wildenstein.”
+She denies having had extensive facial procedures and claims her ex-husband exaggerated that narrative in the midst of their divorce; she insists her cheekbones and eye shape are imparted mostly naturally by her Swiss heritage (Paper Magazine).

-— Wildenstein is also known for her high-profile 1999 divorce from billionaire Alec Wildenstein.
-She filed for bankruptcy in 2018.
+- Wildenstein is also known for her high-profile 1999 divorce from billionaire businessman Alec Wildenstein and subsequent bankruptcy filing.

 MRS. SHALES: Now go away.
 My Advil is wearing off.

-— Advil (ibuprofen) is a non-steroidal anti-inflammatory drug (NSAID) used to alleviate mild to moderate pain, as well as fever and inflammation.
+- Advil (ibuprofen) is an over-the-counter non-steroidal anti-inflammatory drug (NSAID) used to alleviate mild to moderate pain, as well as fever and inflammation.
 Headache, menstrual cramps, and rheumatoid arthritis are common ailments for which Advil might be used.

-— Antonio Banderas (born José Antonio Domínguez Bandera in 1960) is a Spanish actor, producer, and director.
+- Antonio Banderas (born José Antonio Domínguez Bandera, 1960) is a Spanish actor, producer, and director.
 At the time this episode aired, he had appeared in a number of Hollywood films, including Philadelphia (1993), Interview with the Vampire (1994), Evita (1996), and The Mask of Zorro (1998).

 — Technically, a masseuse is a female massage therapist, and a masseur is a male one.
 However, either term can have iffy connotations due to the use of “massage parlors” as fronts for illegal sex work operations (Massage Magazine).